mp34829/mitchell_hiroshi_api_p1/README.txt

 Faculty Dashboard will allow

-	- Viewing all USEABLE batches
+	- Viewing ALL batches (BatchServlet's GET)
-			- Useable means the batch must have the following fields,
-					status: "Enabled",
-					RegistrationStart: "<before Instant.now()>",
-					RegistrationEnd: "<after Instant.now()>"
+			- Must append "/all" to the end of the request URI.
-			- Request body can be empty
+			- Request body can be empty.

-	- Creating a batch
+	- Creating a batch (BatchServlet's POST)
 			- Request body must look something like this:
 			{
 			   "shortName":"shortName",